fuukangun/FishingWithStudy/README_EN.md

 ### Study Mode

 Press the configured hotkey (default: **K**) to open the quiz in study mode at any time.
 Study mode lets you practice questions without fishing — no stamina cost, no rewards, pure learning.
-See [Study Mode](#study-mode).
+See [Study Mode Introduction](#study-mode-introduction).

 ---